alexisaperez/asanaSprintWorkflow/README.md

 - **Kickoff** - Begining of each sprint, allows the team to evaluate all the factors now present since the last sprint.
 - **Daily Standup** - Allows the team to bring blocking issues to the surface to the whole team as well as to report on the current progress.
 This allows the team to adjust on a daily basis.
 - **Demo meeting** - This meeting is scheduled near the end of a sprint.
 The primary purpose of this meeting is to determine if all of the completed tasks and stories meet the original purpose set at the kickoff.
-- **Retrospective** - This meeting allows the team to come together once the "work" is all complete and dive into the issues that were encountered and what the team could do better in the next sprint to avoid issues from happening again.
-This is a time to discover how the team can "re-tool" before starting the next cycle.
+- **Retrospective** - This meeting alows the team to come together once the "work" is all complete and dive into the issues that were encountered and what the team could do betp align="center"> the next sprint to avoid issues from happening again.
+This is a time to discover how the team can "re-tool" before starting the next p

 #### Team Cadence

 Understanding team cadence can be an art in itself.
 Traditionally this is measured by applying a point system to each task and depending on the total points achieved by the team indicates the teams technical capabilities.
 Once measured  over several sprint cycles it can be gleaned that the team is capable of a certain "velocity" which can be used for estimating completion of larger projects that may span multiple sprints.
-The topic of points and measuring Cadence is out of scope for this document but will be addressed in future documentation.
+The topic of points and measuring Cadence is out of scope for this docump align="center"t will be addressed in future documentatp

 #### Meetings
 Within the sprint cycle there are only four primary meetings.
 These meetings include; Sprint kickoff, Daily standup, Sprint Demo, and Retrospective.